Introduction #

 — Simon L. Altmann, Rotations, Quaternions, and Double Groups

 Early in physics, we learn to model the motion of point particles.
 We do this by assigning Euclidean coordinates x,y,zx,y,z, and finding differential equations for their evolution.
 However, in everyday life we rarely encounter point particles.
 Instead we are surrounded by rigid bodies.
 While these have a centre of mass that behaves like a point particle, they can also do things like twist and spin.
-To model these, we need coordinates that can describe all of their degrees of freedom.
+So to model a rigid body, we need coordinates that can describe all of their degrees of freedom.

-In this article we will derive the Euler-Lagrange equations for a rigid body in terms of the quarternions.
+In this article we will use quaternions to describe the motion of rigid bodies.
 Euler's equations were re-written in quaternion form in [CR04].
-Here we will use [LM18] to generalise this to Lagrangian mechanics on the quaternions.
+Here we will use [LM18] to generalise this to full Lagrangian mechanics on the quaternions.

-All images were created by me in Blender.
+All images in this article were created in Blender.
 You can use them for your own purposes, but please reference this article.
-And if you want higher-resolution images feel free to email me.

 Euler angles, and their failures #

-As before, we will have centre of mass coordinates x,y,zx,y,z.
+We will use coordinates x,y,zx,y,z to describe the position of the centre of mass.
 On top of these, we need some more coordinates to describe the orientation of the body.
-One way of doing this is to use Euler angles.
-These are three angles representing a series of rotations, that transform the body from its initial orientation to its current one: [B08]
+A common way to do this is Euler angles.
+These are three angles, representing a series of rotations that transform the body from its initial orientation to its current one:

 If we want to avoid singularities, we need to find a way to parameterise rigid bodies using a space whose geometry is also curved.
 We'll see that that the unit quaternions are up to the task.